ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 ## Additional Windows Setup for WSL2+Docker Desktop Testing

 1. The Ubuntu distro should be set up with the user `buildkite-agent`
-2. Do not set up `buildkite-agent` on the Windows side, or disable it.
+2. `buildkite-agent` should have home directory `/var/lib/buildkite-agent`: `sudo usermod -d /var/lib/buildkite-agent buildkite-agent`
-3. `wsl --update`
+3. `wsl.exe --update`
 4. Open WSL2 and check out [ddev/ddev](https://github.com/ddev/ddev).
 5. Install DDEV using the standard WSL2 Docker Desktop installation.
 6. Configure brew in PATH with: